Hongweihuo-Lab/MSQ-Index/README.md

 MSQ-Index is a succinct index for fast graph similarity search.
 It can efficiently answer the following query problem: Given a graph database *G = {g1, g2, ..., gn}*, a query graph *h* and an edit distance threshold *t*, find the graphs in *G* are similar to *h*; that is, *Cand = {g: ged(g, h) <= t}*, where *ged(g, h)* is the edit distance between *g* and *h*.

 ## How to use it?
    MSQ-Index consists of two components, index building and query processing.
-You should build the MSQ-Index on the graph databased $G$, then perform the query processing.
+You should first build the MSQ-Index on the graph database *G*, then perform the query processing.
 ### Step I. Install
    1. download (or clone) the source code from https://github.com/Hongweihuo-Lab/MSQ-Index/
    2. Compile the source code.